hmrc/income-tax-mtd-changelog/README.md

 * `Trigger a Business Source Adjustable Summary`

 #### self-assessment-individual-details-api
-* A new microservice `Self-Assessment Individual Details API` has been released.
+* A new microservice `Self Assessment Individual Details API` has been released.
 The current version (1.0) of this API enables you to obtain the ITSA status for a given National Insurance number for a specified tax year, and optionally future years after that tax year.
 A National Insurance number and tax year must be provided.

 #### self-employment-business-api
 New API version v3.0 is now available